Academic Senate

 3. Meetings: Meetings will be scheduled by the President.
 Meetings will be scheduled between Senate meetings as often as needed to plan and coordinate the work of the Senate.

 1. Composition: At least five faculty members appointed by the Senate.
-These should include representatives from a variety of disciplines and should include teaching, regular and adjunct faculty and one at-large Senator.
+These should include representatives from a variety of disciplines and should include contract and associate faculty.
 The Faculty Professional Development Coordinator(s) will be appointed by the Senate for two years.
 The Staff Development Coordinator will serve as a non-voting ex officio member.

 2. Duties: